ceph/ceph/doc/cephfs/dirfrags.rst

 a properly configured system, this limit should never be reached on ordinary directories, as they will have split long before.
-By default, this is set to 10 times the split size, giving a dirfrag size limit of 100000.
+By default, this is set to 10 times the split size, giving a dirfrag size limit of 100000 directory entries.
 Increasing this limit may lead to oversized directory fragment objects in the metadata pool, which the OSDs may not be able to handle.

 A directory fragment is eligible for merging when its size is less than ``mds_bal_merge_size``.
 There is no merge equivalent of the "fast splitting" explained above: fast splitting exists to avoid creating oversized directory fragments, there is no equivalent issue to avoid when merging.
-The default merge size is 50.
+The default merge size is 50 directory entries.

 Activity thresholds
 ===================